CERT-Polska/karton-yaramatcher/README.md

 }
 ```

-While `sample` type is self explanatory, the `analysis` type might be confusing.
+While `sample` type is self explanatory, the `analysis` type might be a bit more complicated.
 The `analysis` task is an output from
 one of sandboxes: `drakvuf-sandbox`, `cuckoo`, or `joesandbox`.
 Analysis is a `sample` with additional memory dumps
 attached.